EdTech: Five ways to revolutionise your school

 Although schools have returned for the autumn term in what seems to be a much more stable environment, there are continued concerns around Covid-19 outbreaks and how schools can continue to provide pupils with an engaging learning experience from home, should they need to isolate.
 This is evident in the DfE survey, which found that headteachers at 50% of secondary schools and 39% of primary schools plan to invest in EdTech to support blended learning in the future.

 A great example of how EdTech can support blended learning is the effective use of a visualiser.
 When delivering lessons remotely, a visualiser provides teachers with the ability to live share with their class, wherever they are.
 Whether it’s teaching handwriting techniques, or showing brush strokes in an online art lesson, the visualiser is an excellent way to engage pupils and create a more engaging online lesson.
-For tips on how to use your visualiser for hybrid learning, click here.
+We thought we’d get you started on how to use your visualiser for blended learning.

 3. Safeguard your pupils and creating a COVID- secure school environment